Special Education Para Pathways Project

 • Recruit and retain qualified professionals working with students with disabilities by providing multiple levels of licensure within Special Education.

-• Provide free tuition for eligible paraeducators* to enroll and complete the Special Education Technician Program Dawson Community College.
+• Provide OPI paid tuition for eligible paraeducators to enroll and complete the Special Education Technician Program at Dawson Community College.

-• Proposal for Montana Administrative Rule: Upon completion of the Dawson courses, paraeducators would apply to be a certified Special Education Technician.
+• Upon completion of Level 1 and Level 2, paraeducators would apply to be licensed as Class 09 Special Education Technician.

 Special Education Technician Levels